 A bad or underpowered power supply can also be the cause of the blue screen with

 stop code kernel security check failure error.
-When a power supply is the problem, then most likely the bsod only occurs when you stress your computer enough, like playing games or using editing software.
+When a power supply is a problem, then most likely the bsod only occurs when you stress your computer enough, like playing games or using editing software.

 Replacing a power supply is a bit of work and a new one costs a reasonable amount of money.
 So nothing else works in this article, then you can try replacing the power supply.